 Rather than trampling on the victims’ memory by dramatizing their last moments alive, Berlinger instead focuses on the emotional and psychological disintegration of Kloepfer who for so long denies the deranged duplicitousness that allowed her boyfriend to freely move in between their shared sanctuary and the streets of an unsuspecting America as he engaged in a spree of murders that, at its height, saw women disappearing at a rate of one every 30 days.
 Extremely Wicked is a film about juxtaposition, the seemingly impossible contrast between sweet naivete and outright monster.
 It leaves you feeling dirty.
 Violated.
 It’s a disturbing account of factual events that needs little graphic imagery to convey the evil and the vile.

-Recommendation: Extremely Wicked, Shockingly Evil and Vile (which takes its long-winded title from the official opinion handed down by the judge presiding over the trial, the Honorable Edward Cowart, played by John Malkovich) I’d imagine works pretty well as a companion piece to the documentary.
+Moral of the Story: Extremely Wicked, Shockingly Evil and Vile (which takes its long-winded title from the official opinion handed down by the judge presiding over the trial, the Honorable Edward Cowart, played by John Malkovich) I’d imagine works pretty well as a companion piece to the documentary.
 Me, though, I’ve had my fill with this drama.
 Biggest takeway: the performances are uniformly good and some truly unsettling.
 I never thought I’d say I would be scared of Zac Efron.
 (Some offense intended.)
 Film also features strong input from Haley Joel Osment as one of Liz’s concerned coworkers, and Jim Parsons as a Florida attorney tasked with presenting some of the most disgusting details you’ll probably ever hear from this particular horror show.

 Running Time: 110 mins.